koneko096/koneko096.github.io/content/report/atari-pong.md

 {{< figure src="http://karpathy.github.io/assets/rl/pong.gif" title="Pong table" >}}

-In this experiment, I prefer a policy based algorithm called policy gradient.
+Now, we are going to decide which method will we use.
+There are some concerns about that.
+First of all, our pong table is an example of **continous environment**.
+Even though our monitor screen is finite, of course we cannot enumerate all possible states of pong table condition.
+In the AlphaGo case, it will be done using some kind of heavy-pruned tree search.
+But, we still prefer using policy based method.
+Hence, in this experiment I chose policy gradient.

 In plain English, policy gradient is a method to compute rate of reward change over a policy applied at current state.
 Probabilities for each action will increase based on cumulative reward reached.
 Higher reward gotten, higher chance the action will be performed

-There are some concerns about that.
-First, our pong table is an example of continous environment.
-Even though our monitor screen is finite, of course we cannot enumerate all possible states of pong table condition.

 I am going to use [`gym`](https://gym.openai.com) package from OpenAI.
 They provide numerous environment samples for machine learning training and testing.
+And the best part of it is they are given in **discrete inputs**.

+Next, we need to design our DNN structure.
 For the input, we are given a `210x160x3` byte array represent a window frame.
-There are 6 available action in the environment given so thats our output layer should look like.
+We would like to preprocessing this frame to make it easier for our NN doing learning.
+This can be done by crop the outside border and convert all pixel to binary color (black and white).
+There are 6 available action in the environment given, so thats our output layer should look like.
 We will use 1 hidden layer with 800 neuron and mapping those to 6 output layer.

-In this, I am going to policy based method to maximize rewards gotten.
+Then, we will connect our DNN to policy gradient to compose a deep RL network.
 We will define a cost function using average rewards of the last 100 episodes.
 Updating performed for each batch of 10 episodes.
 Each episode consist of multiple games of arbitrary number.
-Whenever one of player score 21 first, episode will end.
+Whenever one of the players score 21 first, episode will end.
 Total score computed from sum of score we got from each games.
-If we fail to return the ball, we get -1.
+If we fail to return the ball, supply -1.
 Otherwise, we get 1.

+Weights updating will be performed by applying gradient descent with the batch score as multiplier.
+In other words, probability of a policy trajectory will be updated based on score.
+Greater the score obtained, probabilities will be increased.
+After thousands plays, the optimal trajectory will get the biggest score --thus, biggest probability.

 # Remarks

+We should be ready to the training now!
+Now, install `numpy` and `gym`.
+And then, you can copy from my implementation [here]() or [Karpathy's](https://gist.github.com/karpathy/a4166c7fe253700972fcbc77e4ea32c5) (with different neural anatomy).
+What you should do is just make some coffee and wait about a day.
+Your model should be ready to test then.

+After training has completed, you can run the script with turning on param `resume` and `render` to view the gameplay.
+You can notice that your agent has smart enough to beat the hardcoded AI.
+It also can perform and even return a smash.
+Pretty interesting.
+Maybe I will make the mobile version from this model.
+But for now, I think my FYP comes first :smiley_cat:

 # References
 - Reinforcement Learning: An Introduction by Sutton